atsid/smithy-js/README.md

 * Access to models from Gadgets (provided by schematic-js).
 * Support for mapping gadget layouts to human readable url's.

+## Tutorial
+A tutorial and a sample application (both built with smithy) are available [here](http://smithy-tutorial.atsid.cloudbees.net).

 ## Gadgets
 Gadgets are a modular unit of user interface functionality.
 They can be thought of as a self-contained interaction component that accomplishes some aspect of the application’s functionality.
 The intention of segmenting functionality into these independent user interface components is that they can then be re-used as building blocks for larger aggregations of application functionality or custom workflows.
 Gadgets are not to be confused with widgets.
 A widget is a much smaller component representing some interaction element such as a list box, textarea, checkbox, etc. Gadgets are composed of widgets as the user interface controls for building the desired functionality of the component.